RudeRider/batch-cropper-app/README.md

 🖼️ Batch Image Aspect Ratio Cropper
-This is a powerful, client-side web application designed for fast, accurate, and high-volume image preparation.
-It allows users to upload multiple JPEG or PNG images, define a single aspect ratio, and then fine-tune the crop, output format, and compression quality for each image individually before downloading the results in a single, convenient ZIP archive (or a direct download for single files).
+This is a client-side web application designed to quickly process multiple images, allowing you to crop them to a consistent aspect ratio, and handle background filling or transparency, all before downloading the results in a single ZIP file.

-The application operates entirely in the browser, ensuring your images are never uploaded to a server, prioritizing speed and privacy.
+The application leverages Cropper.js for interactive cropping, JSZip for bundling the final images, and FileSaver.js for triggering the download.

 ✨ Key Features
-Category

-Feature

-Description

-Workflow

-Drag-and-Drop Upload

-Quickly load multiple files by dragging them directly into the designated area.

-Precision

-Global Ratio Presets
+Batch Processing: Upload multiple PNG or JPEG files (up to 30 files, max 5MB each) simultaneously for parallel cropping.

-Set a default aspect ratio (e.g., 9:16, 1:1) instantly applied to all uploaded images.
+Global Aspect Ratio Control: Set a default aspect ratio (e.g., 9:16, 1:1, 16:9) that applies to all loaded images.

-Automation

-Auto-Centered Crop
+Individual Image Overrides: Locally override the aspect ratio, background fill color, and output format for any specific image without affecting the others.

-On upload, the crop box automatically centers itself to intelligently frame the content based on the current aspect ratio, providing a great starting point.
+Crop Box Auto-Centering: When the ratio is set, the crop box automatically centers itself to include the largest possible area of the image while maintaining the required aspect ratio.

-Flexibility

-Local Overrides

-Override the global ratio, fill color, output format, and JPEG quality for specific images that require unique treatment.

-Control

-Individual Card Controls

-Each image card includes buttons to Reset the Crop back to its auto-centered state and Regenerate ID for filename customization.

-Output

-Flexible Output Format

-Choose between PNG (for quality and transparent backgrounds) or JPEG (for smaller file size) for each file.

-Compression

-Adjustable JPEG Quality

-A slider appears for JPEG outputs, allowing per-file control over compression quality (1-100).

-Batching

-ZIP Download

-Download all processed images in a single ZIP file, maintaining their original output format and quality settings.
-Automatically switches to Direct Download for single files.

-UI/UX

-Visual Feedback

-Local override controls (ratio, color, format) show a colored border when they deviate from the global/default setting, making overrides easy to spot.
+Flexible Output: Choose between:

+PNG: Best for transparency or lossless quality.
+(Enforced if Fill is unchecked).

+JPEG: For smaller file sizes, configurable quality (1% to 100%).

+Fill or Transparent Background: If the crop box extends beyond the image bounds, you can choose a solid color fill (default white) or use transparency (PNG output required).

+Unique Export Naming: Each cropped image receives a unique, collision-proof filename based on a random ID and the final output resolution (img_UNIQUEID_WxH.ext).

 🚀 How to Use
-The application is designed for a simple, responsive, full-screen workflow:

-1. Set Global Defaults
+Set Global Defaults (Step 1):

-Use the preset buttons (e.g., 9:16, 1:1) or the custom input fields to establish the default aspect ratio.
-This ratio will be applied to every image upon upload.
+Select one of the preset aspect ratio buttons (e.g., 9:16 (Story)) or input custom width and height values and click Apply.
+This ratio is applied automatically to all images upon upload.

-2. Upload Files
-Drag and drop your JPEG or PNG files onto the dedicated drop zone, or click the zone to open the file selector.

-Each valid file (max 5MB) will generate an individual Crop Gallery Card.

-The cropping box will appear immediately, automatically centered to the default aspect ratio.

-3. Adjust and Override
-For each image card, you can:

-Visually Adjust: Drag, zoom, or pan the cropper window on the image preview to fine-tune the selection.

-Local Ratio Override: Use the dropdown to set a ratio different from the global default (the border turns red to indicate the override).

-Fill Control: Change the color or toggle the 'Fill Empty Area' checkbox if the crop area extends beyond the original image boundaries.
+Upload Images (Step 2):

+Click the "Choose Files" button or drag and drop your PNG/JPEG images onto the upload zone.

+Review and Adjust Crops (Step 3):

+The Crop Gallery will appear with an interactive cropper for each image.

+Manual Adjustment: Drag and resize the crop box on any image to adjust the composition.
+The ratio constraint will be maintained based on the current setting.

+Local Overrides: Use the dropdowns on each image card to:

+Change the Local Ratio Override to a different ratio for that single image.

+Toggle the Fill Empty Area checkbox and select a color if you want to use a solid background.

-Output Format: Switch the output from PNG to JPEG and adjust the quality slider (0-100) for compression control.
+Change the Output Format (PNG or JPEG) and adjust the quality if JPEG is selected.

-Reset/Regenerate: Use the quick buttons to reset the current crop or assign a new unique ID to change the resulting filename prefix.
+Reset: Use the circular arrow button to instantly reset the crop box to the auto-centered position based on the active ratio.

-4. Download Results
+Download (Step 4):
-Click the main Download button at the bottom:

-Multiple Files: A single batch_cropped_images.zip file will be downloaded containing all processed images with their unique settings.
+Click the "Download All Cropped Images (ZIP)" button.
+The application will process each image according to its current crop and local settings, bundle them, and prompt you to download the .zip archive.

-Single File: The file will be downloaded directly without zipping.
+(Note: If only one file is loaded, it will download directly without zipping.)

-💻 Tech Stack
+🛠️ Technical Stack
+This application is built entirely using vanilla JavaScript and HTML, relying on external libraries for functionality:

-HTML5 / Vanilla JavaScript (ES Modules): Core structure and interactivity logic.
+HTML5 / Tailwind CSS: For structure and fully responsive styling.

-Tailwind CSS: Fully responsive, utility-first styling framework.

-Cropper.js (v1.6.1): Powerful, client-side image cropping library.
+Cropper.js: For the interactive, client-side image cropping interface.

-JSZip (v3.10.1): Used for creating the multi-file ZIP archive client-side.

-FileSaver.js (v2.0.5): Ensures cross-browser compatibility for file downloading.
+JSZip: For creating the downloadable .zip file archive in the browser.

+FileSaver.js: For initiating the cross-browser file save/download process.